 Developing solutions to reconcile urgent land conservation goals in agricultural regions with farmer and agricultural stakeholder incentives

 Canada is working on scaling up its land conservation efforts.
 This creates opportunities in agricultural lands, where biodiversity is both at risk and the pillar of critical ecosystem services.
-I am working with Claire Kremen, and a team of academic, non-profit, and public partners, on assessing the biodiversity impacts and economic feasibility of a land restoration strategy on Canadian agricultural lands.
+I am working with Claire Kremen, Hannah Wittman, and Carolyn Callaghan (CWF), on assessing the biodiversity impacts and economic feasibility of a land restoration strategy on Canadian agricultural lands.
 This work will be developed in close collaboration with local conservation partners and farmers, to maximize its relevance and impact.

 Measuring and studying species and ecosystems at large scales